zediogoviana/zediogoviana.github.io/content/about.md

 +++
 title = "About"
 cover = "img/myself.jpg"
 description="Hello there!
 My name is José Diogo Viana, but everyone calls me /(Zé|Diogo)/.
-I'm based in Portugal 🇵🇹 and at the moment I work at Remote, helping to make it easy for companies to hire, pay, and manage their teams globally." keywords=["about", "zediogoviana", "remote", "elixir"]
+I'm based in Portugal 🇵🇹 and at the moment I work at Remote, helping to make it easy for companies to hire, pay, and manage their teams globally.
+At night, I'm building Albwer." keywords=["about", "zediogoviana", "remote", "elixir", "albwer"]
 +++

 # Hello there!